MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreplytime-canonical-property.md

 api_type:
 - COM
 ms.assetid: d01f89bd-012e-4f08-9afa-e33aad9679a4
-description: "Contains the deadline on a message."
+description: "Contains the deadline on a message for Outlook 2013 or Outlook 2016."
 ---

 # PidTagReplyTime Canonical Property